QR5.5.3 Spin Spreads

 It’s not the fall that kills you; it’s the sudden stop at the end.Douglas Adams

-Gravity is then indistinguishable from acceleration, so passengers in a rocket accelerating at 1g feel an effect like gravity on earth and can sit down and have a cup of tea just the same.
-But if gravity equates to acceleration, isn’t acceleration caused by particles?
+Gravity is indistinguishable from acceleration, so passengers in a rocket accelerating at 1g feel an effect like gravity.
+For example, they can sit down and have a cup of tea, just as they do on earth.
+Yet isn’t acceleration caused by particles?
+Not according to Einstein.
+He replaced Newton’s inexplicable force-at-a-distance by an equally inexplicable distortion of space and time.
+The stage within which objects act was then changeable not fixed, and gravity bends particles by changing it.

 Next